“Known for our capabilities. Chosen for our compassion.”

 This measures the travel of hearing signals from your ear to your brain, as well as within the brain itself.
 Some patients can have benign growths occurring on the eighth cranial nerve, and this test will find any that are present.

 We know that your hearing status affects your emotional, social and physical health.
 Studies indicate that hearing loss may also have a negative impact on falling.
-At Greater Buffalo Centers for Dizziness & Balance, we work with our sister Company Diversified Hearing Services, to provide you with the best, most economical solution to your hearing problem.
-We dispense every major manufacturer, make, and model of hearing aids.
+At Greater Buffalo Centers for Dizziness & Balance, we work with our sister Company Diversified Hearing Services, to provide patients in the Buffalo, Amherst, Cheektowaga, Clarence, Elma, Hamburg, Lancaster, Orchard Park, West Seneca, and Williamsville, NY areas with the best, most economical solution to your hearing problem.
+Our audiologists dispense every major manufacturer, make, and model of hearing aids.

-Audiologists are licensed hearing health care professionals who identify, assess and manage disorders of hearing, balance and other neural systems.
-Audiologists possess comprehensive knowledge of the auditory and vestibular systems and have extensive training in sound reproduction, something which is critical to the accurate fitting and adjustment of hearing aids.
+Our audiologists can assess and manage disorders of hearing, balance and other neural systems.
+They also possess comprehensive knowledge of the auditory and vestibular systems and have extensive training in sound reproduction, something which is critical to the accurate fitting and adjustment of hearing aids.

 If you’re having any difficulties with your hearing and/or balance, we encourage you to seek treatment.
-Please call Greater Buffalo Centers for Dizziness & Balance to schedule an appointment.
+Please call Greater Buffalo Centers for Dizziness & Balance to schedule an appointment with our trained audiolgists.
+We serve the Buffalo, NY area, including Amherst, Cheektowaga, Clarence, Elma, Hamburg, Lancaster, Orchard Park, West Seneca, Williamsville, and beyond.